You are here: Urology Textbook > Bladder > Bladder pain syndrome/interstitial cystitis

 Differential diagnosis of the Bladder Pain Syndrome

-- Bacterial infections: acute cystitis, schistosomiasis, urogenital tuberculosis
+- Infections: acute cystitis, schistosomiasis, urogenital tuberculosis

 - Neurological diseases with bladder symptoms